prdepinho/signature/README.md

 Of these, I had experience with CMake, so everything else was new to me.
 The most difficult was by far OpenSSL.

-## Process
+## The Process

 I started by setting up a conanfile.txt and a CMakeLists.txt for the building pipeline of the project.
-Then I got acquainted with the Poco packages and learned how to make a simple REST server, and prepared a file for unit tests.
-Next I struggled to figure out how to make anything with OpenSSL.
+Then I got acquainted with the Poco packages and learned how to make a simple REST server that serves a Fibonacci function, then I prepared a file for unit tests.
+Next I studied how to make signatures and verifications in OpenSSL.
+This proved to be a challenge because even though the documentation is complete and useful for learning its functions, it doesn't make it easy to get into it, so I struggled to figure out how to make signatures and verifications.
-Documentation is very arid and is not perfect for learning the tool.
-Fortunately I could navigate the C-isms of the library and the documentation describes its functions well.
 Whilst the other tools had tutorials and a gentler learning curve, OpenSSL is very dense and hard to get into.
-I wish I had more time to understand it better.
+It is from this challenge that I failed to achieve some objectives.
+I wish I had more time to study it better.
+This was the most time consuming part of the project.
+I wrote tests for the functions and developped the endpoints for the server.

 ## Future work